 Marilyn and I went to see Persuasion performed at The Rose on Tuesday 8th March.
 It maybe strange but for somebody who professes to know a little bit about Jane Austen it is a long time since I had actually read the novel.
 I have delved deep into Austen’s novels over the years for quotes and to reference her possible thoughts and ideas about life and love, but I have failed to read the whole of the novels since I first read them all years ago.
 I have lost sight.
 I think, of what Jane actually wrote.
 So I read Persuasion again and it wowed me.
-It is a novel that explores the shifting of society in the early 19th century when much was changing, not just relationships, but class and the industrial world was taking off.
-It seems apposite that at the moment when the world order is actually changing that The Rose Theatre chose Persuasion to dramatize.
+It is a novel that explores the shifting of society in the early 19th century when much was changing, not just how relationships developed, but the class sytem was adapting and it was the time of the Industrial Revolution.
+It seems apposite that at the moment when the world order is actually changing that The Rose Theatre chose Persuasion to dramatise.

 Anne played by Sasha Frost.

 Another issue also, in terms of Jane Austen’s own experience are the relationships she describes.
 How a woman who never married and who as far as we can tell from the little evidence remaining in her letters, never had a long term and deep relationship, write about relationships that are so real?
 Trust, understanding, empathy, a deep love, passion, lust and sex, how can she possible know?
 How can she create and explore characters that have deep emotional relationships, that develop over time?
 How did she know all this?
 Reading Persuasion again and seeing this stage production makes me wonder even more.
 I suppose we all learn more from failure than success.
 Maybe it was Jane’s failures in love that informed her at such a deep level?

 Captain Wentworth played by Fred Fergus and Louisa played by Matilda Bailes